-- 5.15 There are many ways of reducing costs of capital and EMTRs with different impacts on tax neutrality.
-In subsequent chapters we consider a small number of possible options and their pros and cons.
-The options chosen are key options to consider, but the list is not meant to be exhaustive. - 5.16 For example, we discuss the possibility of a company tax rate reduction by itself (without any changes to the full imputation company tax system or any other measures to boost taxes at the shareholder level to maintain the progressivity of the personal income tax system).
-This would increase the incentive for those with a high income or wealth to shelter their income in companies and have the income taxed at a low company tax rate rather than higher rates of personal tax. - 5.17 In practice, many other options could be considered.
+- 5.16 There are many ways of reducing costs of capital and EMTRs with different impacts on tax neutrality.
+In subsequent chapters, we consider a small number of possible options and their pros and cons.
+The options chosen are key options to consider, but the list is not meant to be exhaustive. - 5.17 For example, we discuss the possibility of a company tax rate reduction by itself (without any changes to the full imputation company tax system or any other measures to boost taxes at the shareholder level to maintain the progressivity of the personal income tax system).
+This would increase the incentive for those with a high income or wealth to shelter their income in companies and have the income taxed at a low company tax rate rather than higher rates of personal tax. - 5.18 In practice, many other options could be considered.
 For example, the McLeod Review suggested reducing the company tax rate only for foreign-owned firms to lower the tax rate on inbound investment without giving rise to greater tax sheltering problems.
-Another alternative might be to shift back from an imputation system to the classical company tax system where there is double taxation of dividends and no credits for company tax.
-This option was discussed in a 2009 paper to the Victoria University of Wellington Tax Working Group.
-It might be accompanied by a tax on capital gains on shares.
-A further option we consider is a dual income tax, but we welcome comments if people think there are other approaches that should be explored in the final briefing. - 5.18 At this stage we have not attempted to cost the different options.
-This is because much of the resulting revenue changes would require assumptions about how the rest of the tax system (in particular, the personal tax system) was being changed at the same time.
-As set out in many of the policy chapters in this draft LTIB (that is, chapters 6 to 12), unless changes to the personal tax system were being made, then any reform might make little sense. - 5.19 The options we have identified include: - Lowering the company tax rate: This is discussed in chapter 6.
+Another alternative might be to shift back from an imputation system to the classical company tax system, where there is double taxation of dividends and no credits for company tax.
+This option was discussed in a 2009 paper to the Victoria University of Wellington Tax Working Group.41 A lower company tax rate might be accompanied by a tax on capital gains on shares.
+A further option we consider is a dual income tax, but there are many other options that could also be examined and may well be in the future. - 5.19 At this stage we have not attempted to cost the different options.
+This is because many of the resulting revenue changes would require assumptions about how the rest of the tax system (in particular, the personal tax system) was being changed at the same time.
+As set out in many of the policy chapters in this LTIB (that is, chapters 6 to 12), unless changes to the personal tax system were being made, then any reform might make little sense. - 5.20 The options we have identified include: - Lowering the company tax rate: This is discussed in chapter 6.
 This option would reduce taxes on marginal investments, which would reduce current biases between investment in different assets and investment financed in different ways.
-It would reduce distortions caused by inflation as well as tax subsidies for tax-preferred investments with negative EMTRs, at the same time as reducing some of the relatively high EMTRs.
-It would also reduce taxes on location-specific rents and provide a windfall benefit for owners of sunk investments.
-As noted above, it is likely to reduce the progressivity of the tax system. - Accelerated depreciation: This is discussed in chapter 7.
-This option could lower tax on investments with some of the highest EMTRs.
-If restricted to new investment only, it would be doing so without providing a windfall to owners of sunk investments.
-This would constrain the costs but create some other distortions.
-At times this could lead to investment subsidies and promote inefficient investment.
+It would reduce distortions caused by inflation, as well as tax subsidies for tax-preferred investments with negative EMTRs, at the same time as reducing some of the relatively high EMTRs.

-&lt;sup>20 This option was discussed in Inland Revenue and Treasury (2009).
+41 See Inland Revenue and Treasury (2009).